 A qualified doctor will interpret your results.

 The Well Woman Check is aimed at women of all ages.
-It is an excellent entry level test for people young and old for establishing base levels of many important health markers which can then be actively monitored for changes.
+It is an excellent starter test to establish base levels of many important health markers which can be actively monitored for changes.

 We send you an easy-to-use kit to collect your blood sample.

 Post your sample to our lab in the prepaid envelope provided.

 View results securely in your own personal dashboard.

 Our tests are not a substitute for seeing your doctor, especially if you are suffering symptoms.
 Our doctors will interpret your results based on the information you have provided, but will not diagnose, consult or provide any treatment.
 You will be advised to see your doctor for any necessary follow-up action.

 Haemoglobin carries oxygen and gives the red blood cell its red colour.
 This test measures the amount of haemoglobin in the blood and is a good measure of the blood's ability to carry oxygen around the body.